I tried out the ability to manage .env files with 1Password Environments

 7. Verifying Arkana Operation

-Run Arkana and verify that the obfuscated code is generated correctly.
+Run Arkana to verify that obfuscated code is generated correctly.

 # Run in the project directory